 As a volunteer in our work-study program, you will receive:

-- Free morning and evening classes in a variety of Buddhist studies, Meditation, Skillful Means (how work can be a path to inner knowledge), Buddhist history and philosophy, and Kum Nye (Tibetan yoga)
+- Free classes in a variety of Buddhist studies, Meditation, Skillful Means (how work can be a path to inner knowledge), Buddhist history and philosophy, and Kum Nye (Tibetan yoga)

 - Opportunity to engage in an environment where meaningful work and self-development are valued

-- Clean, fresh air, wide-open spaces, natural beauty, close proximity to hiking trails and the Pacific Ocean
+- Clean, fresh air, natural beauty, close proximity to hiking trails and the Pacific Ocean

 Getting Here and Getting Around